Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

-Following Black Friday, Cyber Monday is once again proving to be a great day to nab a sweet deal on a tablet, laptop, desktop or monitor.
-And some places are carrying through their great Black Friday discounts -- while most places no longer offer deals on Apple hardware, for example, B&H is still offering them until Nov.
-26 at 11:59 p.m.
+Following Black Friday, Cyber Monday is once again proving to be a great day to get a deal on a tablet, laptop, desktop or monitor.
+Some retailers are continuing their incredible Black Friday discounts -- including B&H, which is offering up to $550 off of some Apple laptop, as detailed below, until tonight (Nov.
+26) at 11:59 p.m.
 ET.

 Every retailer that sells computers -- desktops and laptops, Chromebooks and gaming rigs, tablets and convertibles -- is looking to clear out inventory before the end of 2018.
 We're seeing lots of markdowns on older machines and configurations featuring Intel's previous seventh-gen processors.
 But that's not to say that there aren't any brand-new systems with cutting-edge tech on sale.
 There definitely are.

 We're also seeing how increased competition in the tablet market is driving down prices this year.
-At the high end, the rash of newly announced tablets in October from Apple, Google and Microsoft have already yielded one dynamite deal: a brand-new Microsoft Surface Pro bundled with a Surface Pen and Type Cover keyboard for $800 at Best Buy.
-And the newest Apple iPad appears to be a favorite this year, available for $250.
+At the high end, the rash of newly announced tablets in October from Apple, Google and Microsoft have already yielded one dynamite deal: a brand-new Microsoft Surface Pro bundled with a Type Cover keyboard for $800 at Best Buy.
+(The Black Friday version of this bundle, which also included the Pen, is now gone.)

 As always, remember the caveats.
-Some of these deals may already be live today, and others won't start until Cyber Monday, Nov.
-26. In addition:
+Most of these deals will end after today, though some will go on indefinitely.
+In addition:

 - The deals below are available from companies including Amazon, Best Buy, Costco, Dell (and Alienware), HP, Office Depot, Origin PC, Target, Sam's Club, Staples, B&H and Walmart.